algolia/search-bundle/UPGRADE-4.0.md

 </table>
 </div>

-Moreover, the `search.client` service is now public.

 ## SearchService

 `IndexManager` has been renamed to `SearchService`.
 This is the only service you will need to interact with Algolia.
-However, to avoid direct calls to the API during your tests, we created the `SearchServiceInterface`.
-Please use it only for testing purposes, as this interface is targeted for changes in minor versions.

 Previously, to get started: